Is Starlink the Best Satellite Internet Option? Everything to Know About Starlink

 Starlink Speeds

-Starlink offers download speeds ranging from 50 Mbps to 220 Mbps and upload speeds reaching 30 Mbps — much faster than satellite internet competitors such as Viasat.
-SpaceX has revealed plans to increase download speeds as it launches more satellites, aiming for 300 Mbps, 1 Gbps, and 10 Gbps.
+Starlink offers download speeds ranging from 50 Mbps to 220 Mbps and upload speeds reaching 25 Mbps — much faster than satellite internet competitors such as Viasat.
+SpaceX has revealed plans to increase download speeds as it launches more satellites, aiming for 300 Mbps, 1 Gbps and 10 Gbps.

 Starlink Costs

-Expect Starlink service to start at $90 per month for basic service and a $599 equipment fee at sign-up.
-Starlink offers a business service, boasting more stable connections and higher speeds for a monthly price of $500 and a $2,500 one-time fee for Starlink equipment.
+Starlink’s service starts at $120 per month for standard service and a $349 equipment fee at sign-up.
+Starlink offers a business service, boasting more stable connections and higher speeds for a monthly price starting at $140 and a $2,500 one-time fee for Starlink equipment.
+However, this plan is not limited to businesses only, and you can choose lower-priced equipment for either $349 or $699.

 Starlink may cost more than similar bandwidth from a wired provider, but its service can theoretically reach more places than wired providers, which is the whole point (and advantage) of satellite internet.

 Conventional satellite internet providers such as Viasat and Hughesnet cost substantially less than Starlink, but you get what you pay for.
-Viasat offers internet service starting at per month, but users only get download speeds reaching up to .
-Hughesnet plans, on the other hand, offer top download speeds of and plans that start at per month.
+Viasat offers internet service starting at $69.99 per month, but users only get download speeds reaching up to 150 Mbps.
+Hughesnet plans, on the other hand, offer top download speeds of 100 Mbps and plans that start at $49.99 per month.